ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 There are global configurations for three resolutions: 1°, 0.25°, 0.1°.
 For each resolution there are two options of atmospheric forcing: Repeat Year (RYF) and Interannual (IAF).
 Each configuration also has a biogeochemical (BGC) configuration if this is required.
 Note the BGC experiments are slower and so consume more resources, both compute time and generally also disk space.

 Each configuration is stored as a separate specially named branch in the [ACCESS-OM2 configs] GitHub repository.
 They are organised like this for administrative convenience: they are easier to manage and keep grouped for testing.
 Anyone using a configuration is advised to just clone a single branch and not attempt to keep this structure.
+The [ACCESS-OM2 configs] repo has more information about the available experiments and the naming scheme of the branches.

 The first step is to decide which configuration is required from the twelve available.
 For example, if the 1° horizontal resolution configuration with repeat-year JRA55 forcing (without bgc) is the required configuration then the [`release-1deg_jra55_ryf`](https://github.com/ACCESS-NRI/access-om2-configs/tree/release-1deg_jra55_ryf) branch is the correct configuration.